-Remortgaging whilst on maternity leave can cause confusion and worry if you’re not sure how to approach this so we’re going to run through why this might affect your application and the approach we recommend you take.
+Remortgaging whilst on maternity leave can pose plenty of questions, particularly if you’re not sure how to navigate this period of your life.
+We’re going to run through why this might affect your application and the approach we recommend you take.

-As a mortgage is directly linked to how much money you earn, your lender has to take into consideration things like maternity leave, when carrying out affordability checks on you.
-When you’re on maternity leave, your income is often reduced after a certain period of time which puts you in a different financial position.
-But this doesn’t mean that you won’t be able to remortgage.
+As a mortgage is directly linked to how much money you earn, your lender has to take maternity leave into consideration when carrying out affordability checks.
+When you’re on maternity leave, your income is often reduced after a certain period of time, which places you in a different financial position.
+However, this doesn’t necessarily mean that you won’t be able to remortgage.

-Once you tell your lender, they may ask to see what your payslips were before you went off on maternity leave.
-They might also want a letter from your employer with your return date (if you’ve decided this yet), and what your salary will be on your return to work too.
+Once you inform your lender, they may ask to see what your payslips were before you went off on maternity leave.
+They might also want a letter from your employer with your return date (if you’ve decided this yet), and what your salary will be on your return to work.
 More often than not, this will be sufficient information for the application to go ahead.

-As a general rule of thumb, and going back to what we said about being open and honest with your lender, yes, you should let them know if you’re pregnant.
-But once again, what they decide to do with this information differs from lender to lender.
+As a general rule of thumb, and going back to what we said about being open and honest with your lender, yes, you should let them know you’re pregnant.
+However, once again, what they decide to do with this information differs from lender to lender.

-Admittedly, at some point in the future your finances are inevitably going to change, as you will have a dependent, but because the baby hasn’t yet arrived, some lenders don’t take this into consideration.
-However, it’s still important you tell the lender as they need to make sure you adhere to their policy.
+Admittedly, having a baby means your finances are inevitably going to change in the future, as you will have a dependent.
+As the baby won't have yet arrived, some lenders don’t take this into consideration.
+Nevertheless, it’s still important you tell the lender, as they need to make sure you adhere to their policy.

 If you’re currently on maternity leave and would rather wait until you’re back in employment before you remortgage, that is fine.
 Just be aware that you’ll drop onto the standard variable rate (SVR), which means you could be paying more than you were previously.
-But you can come off this rate and remortgage once you’re ready i.e. you’re back at work and have a regular wage coming in.
+You can come off this rate and remortgage once you’re ready - most likely once you’re back at work and have a regular wage coming in.